evantk91/module_1_project_three_card_poker/README.md

 How to start game:

-After forking & cloning, run ruby runner.rb in project root directory
+After forking & cloning, run the following in terminal while in project root directory:
+  'bundle install'
+  'rake db:migrate'
+  'ruby runner.rb'

 Three card poker rules:
 1) place an ante to see your hand